How To: Get Rid of Rabbits

 Since rabbits can dig underneath the gate, you’ll want to bury a piece of metal flashing vertically six- to eight-inches underneath it.
 That way, any rabbit who tries to go under the gate will hit a wall.

 Fill the trench you created in Step 1 with dirt or soil, packed securely together so the fence doesn’t wobble in the wind.

 Every few days, check your fence for signs of weakness—particularly along the bottom and the stakes.
 Keep spare chicken wire for bolstering and patching as needed.

 METHOD 4: USE REPELLENTS

 Rabbits follow their powerful noses to find delicious-smelling foods (like your vegetable garden).
 Repellents work by changing the smell or taste of these items, thus deterring rabbits.
-Check with your garden center for natural rabbit repellents, and keep the following considerations in mind when choosing the best option for your yard:
+Check with your garden center for natural rabbit repellents, or purchase a product online (view example on Amazon).
+Along the way, keep the following considerations in mind:

 • If you’re using the repellent on produce in the vegetable garden, ensure the product is safe to use and won’t affect the flavor of your food.

 • Weigh the pros and cons of water solubility for your property, since water soluble repellents may be easier to apply but more quickly dissolve from hose or rain water (and therefore require lots of reapplication).